duoy/WebTest/README.md

 # WebTest
-Creating a new branch.
+Creating a new branch is quick & simple.
-update in dev branch.